 Decrees of the President of the Republic of Azerbaijan, Ilham Aliyev, on the ‘State Programme for the Development of the Fuel and Energy Complex of the Republic of Azerbaijan (2005-2015)’ and ‘Additional Measures to Improve the Electricity Supply in the Republic of Azerbaijan’ played an important role in energy development.

 For the first time in the CIS, commissioning modern gas turbines of type Shimal-1 with a capacity of 400 MW and the construction of power plants of eight modules with a total capacity of 872.5 MW (including Nakhchivan Autonomous Republic) in different regions of the country, the installation of systemically important power transmission lines and substations has eliminated the disproportion in power supply.
-The modern Sumgayit steam-gas type power plant was put into commissioned in 2009 and with a capacity of 525 MW, the Janub Power Plant in 2013, with a capacity of 780 MW. .
-With a capacity of 409 MW, the “North-2” Power Plant, which is located in Shuvalan settlement and play a significant role in improving the stability and quality of electricity supply in the Absheron peninsula, was commissioned on September 05, 2019 with the participation of the President of the Republic Mr. Ilham Aliyev.
+The modern Sumgayit steam-gas type power plant was put into commissioned in 2009 and with a capacity of 525 MW, the Janub Power Plant in 2013, with a capacity of 780 MW.
+With a capacity of 400 MW, the North-2 Power Plant, which is located in Shuvalan settlement and play a significant role in improving the stability and quality of electricity supply in the Absheron peninsula, was commissioned on 5 September 2019 with the participation of the President of the Republic Mr. Ilham Aliyev.
+At the same time, on 11 February 2022, the Gobu Energy Hub - the 330/220/110 kV Gobu substation, with a load capacity of 1000 megawatts and the 385 MW Gobu Power Plant were put into operation with the participation of the president of the country Mr. Ilham Aliyev.

 Azerbaijan, which guarantees the safety of its electric power engineering, has been exporting electricity to neighbouring countries since 2007.
 Thus, the growing role of Azerbaijan in the world energy market is increasing its geopolitical influence.
 In November 2011, Azerbaijan signed the Memorandum of Understanding on energy cooperation between Azerbaijan and the European Union and began to adapt this field to international standards.
 The implementation of measures to align the legislative base with the directive and regulation of the European Parliament on the reforms to be carried out in the field of energy is one of the directions of the activity of the Ministry of Energy.
-In this regard, many legislative acts regulating the field have been drafted.
+In this regard, the laws of the Republic of Azerbaijan on the Efficient Use of Energy Resources and Energy Efficiency and on the Use of Renewable Energy Sources in the electricity production were adopted, as well as the Law of the Republic of Azerbaijan on Electric Power Engineering, containing modern challenges in the field of electric power, was improved and re-adopted.

 The reforms carried out since 1990 in the field of electric power engineering in European countries have ensured the de-monopolization of electricity and the creation of competitive conditions in the energy market, as a result of which there have been conditions for reducing electricity prices and losses and increasing the level of Service.